rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 #### 2. Security and Validation
 - Enabled CORS for frontend-backend communication
 - Simple server-side checks for missing or invalid data
-- No authentication in current version (all users can edit/delete all recipes)
+- No authentication in current version (all users can edit/delete all recipes)??
-- In the future, login functionality could be added to associate recipes with authors
+- In the future, stronger login functionality should be added to add more functionalities.

 #### 3. Testing Methods
 **Unit Testing (Vitest)**